 Since this test uses a very crude antenna, you can will get significantly more channels if you go out an buy a real antenna like the Mohu Leaf.
 Even if you only got a few channels this way, it's a good sign.
 Remember, this is just a quick and dirty "antenna" - it's primitive and not ideal in any sense.
 It's just a way to see if everything is working.

 If your TV didn't find any channels, all is not necessarily lost.
-You might be able to get some channels if you get a real antenna (which costs $40 or so).
+You might be able to get some channels if you get a real indoor antenna (which costs $40 or so) or an outdoor roof/attic antenna.
 Check on my antenna section for more info on what types are available.
 But before buying, check the Station Finder to see what stations are available in your area.